Standale27/arduino/battery_voltage_and_timer/README.md

 Specifically made for an AdaFruit SSD1306 0.93" monochrome OLED display.
 Connects to display via I2C protocol.

-Version for the SH1107 has been made, includes a battery bar that should deplete along with the battery percentage.
+Version for the SH1107 (PIM374 from Pimoroni, 1.12" 128x128 monochrome OLED) has been made, includes a battery bar that should deplete along with the battery percentage.
 ![Uploading image (10).png…]()